-1989 Procordia, Pharmacia and Volvo's food company Provendor merge to form the new Procordia group with Volvo and the State as the largest owners, each with 42.5% of the votes.
-SSAB shares are listed on the A List of the Stock Exchange.
+1989 Procordia, Pharmacia and Volvo's food company Provendor merge to form the new Procordia group with Volvo and the Swedish state as the largest owners, each with 42.5% of the votes.
+SSAB shares are listed on the A List of the Stockholm Stock Exchange.